 In view of Lasserre's result, one might think in integrable functions $f:\R^n\rightarrow[0,+\infty)$ as the typical extension of compact sets to spaces of functions.
-Unfortunately, \textit{Problem \ref{problem1}} does not make sense in such case (see Example \ref{example:no_integ}).
-Motivated by this fact, we consider the smaller class of integrable log-concave functions in order to solve {\textit{Problem \ref{problem1}}.
-We will denote by $\mathcal F(\mathbb R^n)$ the set of all integrable log-concave functions on $\mathbb R^n$.
+Unfortunately, \textit{Problem \ref{problem1}} does not make sense in such a general case (see Example \ref{example:no_integ}).
+Motivated by this fact, we solve the problem in the setting of log-concave integrable functions.
+Let $\mathcal F(\mathbb R^n)$ be the set of all log-concave integrable functions on $\mathbb R^n$.

 \begin{thm} Let $f\in\mathcal F(\mathbb R^n)$ with $\Vert f\Vert_\infty=f(0)=1$ and $d\in\mathbb N$ even.
 Then there exists $(t_1,g_1)\in[1,+\infty)\times\F_d(\R^n)$ a solution of \textit{Problem \ref{problem1}}. \end{thm}